 6. Prize Giving and Award Ceremonies

-- An award ceremony for the 70km MTB and all trail running distances will be held on Saturday 8th of October 2022, subject to Covid regulations
+- An award ceremony for the Gravel/ MTB and all trail running distances will be held on Sunday the 22nd of October 2023.

 - All riders receiving an award are required to attend.
 Absence may result in a time penalty.